Cloudxtreme/training_material/modules/101_IntroToRiak/2_0/101_IntroToRiak_TeachingNotes.md

 		+ LevelDB stores data in levels for quick access to frequently-requested data
 	+ with MDC, you can split clusters and tune each one to optimize for individual access patterns separately

++ we’ve now covered Riak’s five core story points in brief
++ in future presentations, we will explore Riak's features in more depth

 ---